Concepts & Workflow

 Templates and file conversion (--convert-files)

 mlmm-toolkit often writes a trajectory (e.g., mep_trj.xyz, irc_trj.xyz).
-When you supply topology-aware inputs (PDB templates or Gaussian inputs), it can optionally write companion files:
+When you supply topology-aware inputs (PDB templates), it can optionally write companion files:

 • .pdb companions when a PDB template exists